 However, many treatments are available to help reduce these symptoms.

 Lesions extend downward from the scalp and may appear as red or purple itchy areas.
 On occasion, silvery-white scales can form.

 A person with facial psoriasis will often have dead skin cells in their hair.
 At first glance, this may resemble dandruff from dry skin or skin sensitivity.

 Psoriasis on the face will most commonly affect the following areas:

-- upper forehead
+- the upper forehead

-- family history of psoriasis
+- a family history of psoriasis

-- history of infections of the skin
+- a history of infections of the skin

 - injuries to the skin, such as from surgery

-A person with facial psoriasis may notice that their symptoms get worse after exposure to ultraviolet radiation, including that from the sun or a tanning bed.
+A person with facial psoriasis may notice that their symptoms get worse after exposure to ultraviolet (UV) radiation, such as from the sun or a tanning bed.

-However, a person should be prepared that application of hydrocortisone may cause a variety of potential side effects, such as:
+Hydrocortisone may cause a variety of potential side effects, such as: